schwabe93/FIFA-Launcher/README.md

 Provides a smoother launching experience by bypassing the fifaconfig window.
 Supports Steam tracking and overlay.

-*This version is intended to work with a legal copy of FIFA 15
+v1.5.1 Initial Release intended for FIFA 15